andrecsq/trips-challenge/README.md

 }
 ```

+### Comments

+I did everything first in the UI.
+Since the solution should be delivered in a repository, it would be very weird to have a repo full of videos/images of UI, so I decided to learn Terraform and do that way.
+It's probably not a best practice to have the entire project in one file, but it worked!
+It was very fun.

 ## The architecture

 I went for the GCP services that I am more familiar with, enabling a full serverless architecture.